yeyus/ai-realtor-group-project/README.md

 ### Description

-Used Agent is: `hwchase17/react`.
-This is used as prompt to generate a response to the user's input.
-React agents are designed to generate responses to user inputs in a conversational manner.
+Used Agent is: `"hwchase17/structured-chat-agent"`.
+The structured chat agent is a simple chatbot that can answer questions about structured data.
 The agent is using the OpenAI API to generate the response.
 It is currently using the `gpt-3.5-turbo-0125` model, which is the cheapest model available in the OpenAI API.

 ### How to run the code locally